eazow/knowledge-hierarchy/english/new-concept-english/4/Lesson_46_Hobbies.md

-As for the unfortunate people who can command everything they want, who can gratify every caprice and lay their hands on almost every object of desire -- for them a new pleasure, a new excitement if only an additional satiation.
+As for the unfortunate people who can command everything they want, who can gratify every caprice and lay their hands on almost every object of desire—for them a new pleasure, a new excitement if only an additional satiation.

 In vain they rush frantically round from place to place, trying to escape from avenging boredom by mere clatter and motion.